 Duties of Parole Officers

-Iowa Code § 906.11 provides that a person released on parole should be assigned to a parole officer by the director of the judicial district department of correctional services.
-Both the person and the person’s parole officer shall be furnished in writing with the conditions of parole including a copy of the plan of restitution and the restitution plan of payment, and the regulations which the person will be required to observe.
-The parole officer should explain these conditions and regulations to the person, and supervise, assist, and counsel the person during the term of the person’s parole.
+Iowa Code § 906.11 provides that a person released on parole shall be assigned to a parole officer by the director of the judicial district department of correctional services.
+Both the person and the person’s parole officer shall be furnished in writing with the conditions of parole including a copy of the plan of restitution and the restitution plan of payment, if any, and the regulations which the person will be required to observe.
+The parole officer shall explain these conditions and regulations to the person, and supervise, assist, and counsel the person during the term of the person’s parole.